SebastianJ/majestic-api-lookup/README.md

 ## Usage

+Copy credentials.yml.example to credentials.yml and input your Majestic API credentials.

 Create files/domains.txt and seed it with the list of domains you want to retrieve metrics for.

 Then run: